 When designing a billing and rating solution, there is a crucial step at the end of the quote-order-to-cash process.
-After rating usage events and purchases, and issuing bills to the customers, the next step is processing payments.
-This step usually happens with the help of payment gateway providers, allowing processing payments and collection through different payment processors.
+After rating usage events and purchases and issuing bills to the customers, the next step is processing payments.
+This step usually happens with the help of payment gateway providers, allowing processing payment methods and collection through different payment processors.

 Payment Process Flow

 There are several existing payment methods, such as bank transfers, cash payments, SEPA, and card payments.
 For this explanation, we will focus on the latter, since credit and debit card payments are one of the most commonly used payment methods when processing payments.

 Some details may differ among certain industries, but the payment process flow remains quite straightforward for any case: